 The best way to reach Stakna monastery from Leh is by hiring a cab/taxi or on a bike or by your private vehicle.
 You can also board many local buses from Leh to nearby places like Sakti, Karu, Cemday, etc and do the trip using public transport.

 The state-run JKSRTC buses ply within the Ladakh region, which is pocket-friendly.
 The bus will drop you on the Manali Leh highway from where you will have to cross the bridge and walk for around 800 meters to reach the monastery.
-You can also take your private vehicle (cars/bikes) or hire a taxi to Stakna, in which case you can take your bikes all the way to the monastery.
+You can also take your private vehicle (cars/bikes) or hire a taxi to Stakna, in which case you can take your bikes to the monastery.

 The bridge to Stakna monastery is suspension one and only one light vehicle is allowed at a time.